• Skip to primary navigation

 Ingredients

-• lemon juice - juice of 1 lemon
+• 2 tablespoons lemon juice or juice of 1 whole lemon

 • Homemade Coconut Whipping Cream - optional garnish